 Vitamin C is one of the crucial vitamins that our body needs in order to work.

-Essential for our body wellbeing, vitamin C is often called immune vitamin.
+Essential for our body wellbeing, vitamin C is often called the immune vitamin.

 When you absorb less vitamin C than needed, you immune system goes down, and autoimmune diseases and illnesses emerge.